 Yoga is a practice that originated in India thousands of years ago.
 Today, it has become one of the most popular forms of exercise.
 It incorporates gentle physical movements and stretches with a focus on mindfulness and breathing.
 It can be a spiritual practice for some, while others prefer to practice yoga for their physical health.

 Adaptive yoga is a way of making the practice of yoga more accessible to everyone, no matter their shape, mobility, weight, and energy level.
 This makes it perfect for people living with disabilities – even those of us in wheelchairs!
 Because so many variations of yoga exist, it’s easy to customize a routine to perfectly suit anyone, including people with physical limitations like paralyzation, chronic fatigue, muscle weakness, and more.

 Personally, I have seen many benefits of practicing adaptive yoga along with meditation for the past 20 years since my spinal cord injury.
-I find that the aspect of mindfulness and meditation calms and strengthens my mind.
+I find that the aspect of mindfulness and meditation strengthens my mind.
 Plus, the basic stretching exercises are just as beneficial.

 If you haven’t tried yoga or meditation yet, maybe my tips can help you decide whether you want to give it a shot.
 Of course, it’s always a good idea to talk to your doctor before starting out to see if practicing this type of exercise is a good option for you.

 1. Improved mental health and reduced stress levels

 Adaptive yoga, also known as accessible yoga, is a safe and supportive practice that incorporates gentle movements and poses with focused breathing.